 All the buildings are functionally furnished.
-The oldest hall of residence is located in a half-timbered house from the Middle Ages; the latest is currently under construction.
+The oldest hall of residence is located in a half-timbered house from the Middle Ages; the latest was just completed.
 The older buildings have regularly been renovated.
 Some halls of residence have modern systems that utilize solar energy and collect rainwater for domestic use (e.g., for toilet flushing).
 Studentenwerk pays special attention to environmentally friendly construction and operation, and also ask their tenants not to squander energy, water and other commodities.

 In every housing unit you will find basic furniture such as a bed, table, chairs, wardrobe and a lamp.
 Some rooms have additional furniture and some (also those of category 1) have their own or a shared balcony.

 Almost all rooms and apartments (even in the older halls of residence) feature internet access; the local administrators charge a small fee for their services.

 Bed linen, towels and blankets are not provided by Studentenwerk.

 Cookware and crockery must also be brought by the student, however there is often a basic supply of these in the rooms of category 1.

 Every hall of residence has washing machines (for a small fee) and communal rooms for watching TV, studying or simply relaxing together.
 Some halls even offer sports facilities (e.g., table tennis and a room for weight and fitness training).

 There are several tutors in each hall of residence who will help and support newcomers, so don’t be afraid to ask them questions!

 All tenancy agreements are limited to 2 semesters (to the end of a semester).
 It is not possible to move within the hall or to move out before your tenancy agreement expires.